 - Consulting Firms

 The full-time program is designed to take two years to complete; part-time can take up to five years, depending on the number of credits taken each semester.
 The Gangarosa Department of Environmental Health also requires that all students complete both a college-level biology and chemistry course prior to matriculation.
-For more information on these course requirements, GRE requirements or financial assistance, please visit our FAQ page.
+For more information on prerequisites, GRE requirements, funding resources, and more, please visit our FAQ page.

 - SOPHAS Application